 These resistance band bicep exercises use just a red strength band to get the job done.

-In fact, in the SMASH Fit For Life workout programs, I only require my clients to have a mini loop band and a set f dumbbells!
+In fact, in my 6 weeks to STRONG workouts, I only require my clients to have a mini loop band and a set of dumbbells!
 So yes, resistance bands are effective.
+In fact, check out the best mini band exercises to see what i mean.

 Hack: your setup matters.
 You want the bicep curls to be challenging at the transition point of the exercise.
 If it’s not, make sure to choke up on the band until it is.